SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 gdown --folder 'https://drive.google.com/drive/folders/1ddWeCcsfmelqxF8sOGBihY9IU98S9JRP?usp=sharing'
 ```

-The data should be placed in a folder subfolder called `data/corruptmnist` in the root of the project.
+The data should be placed in a subfolder called `data/corruptmnist` in the root of the project.
 Your overall
 task is the following:

 > **Implement an MNIST neural network that achieves at least 85% accuracy on the test set.**